 There are countless confusing situations with this pandemic.
 What if revenue shifted dramatically?
 What percentage would these influx expenses be of your income?
 What’s your break-even?
 What is your usual headcount beyond this?
 How do you compare it to what was received from PPP?

 To be able to track different versions and scenarios delivers an advantage to your company.
-With dimensionality and report groups offering different hierarchies in Sage Intacct, you can create COVID-19 hierarchy and an associated budget.
+With dimensionality and report groups offering different hierarchies in Sage Intacct, you can create a COVID-19 hierarchy and an associated budget.
 Loading these scenarios is also important to not doing all of it in Excel which is another preventable nightmare in the works.

 Trusted CFO Solutions helps companies see if they’re going to run out of money, understand their administrative costs, and cut their budget (or a portion of it) to resolve the financial discrepancies.
 This pivot is what budgeting and forecasting are designed to accomplish; where are we not going to lose enough cash, so we’re able to survive and not go bankrupt?